NEW BUSINESS: Adventure gear manufacturer to invest $1 million in Old Fort

 The N.C.
 Department of Commerce led a team of partners in supporting Triple Aught Design’s decision establish its first manufacturing facility in North Carolina.
 The new positions include designers, sewing operators, retail staff, operations and administrative personnel.
 Salaries for the new jobs will vary by position, but the average annual wage will exceed McDowell County’s overall average annual wage of $36,753 and create a payroll impact of more than $2.5 million per year, according to the news release.

-The company will begin accepting applications on their Web site at TripleAughtDesign.com.
+The company will begin accepting applications on its Web site at TripleAughtDesign.com.

 A performance-based grant of $210,000 from the One North Carolina Fund will help Triple Aught Design’s expansion to North Carolina become a reality.
 The One N.C.
 Fund provides financial assistance to local governments to help attract economic investment and to create jobs.
 Companies receive no money upfront and must meet job creation and capital investment targets to qualify for payment.
 All One NC grants require a matching grant from local governments and any award is contingent upon that condition being met.